-In October of this year it is exactly 400 years since VOC captain Dirk Hartog became the first European to set foot on the west coast of Australia.
+In October 2016 it is exactly 400 years since VOC captain Dirk Hartog became the first European to set foot on the west coast of Australia.
 This event is being celebrated extensively in both the Netherlands and Australia during this ‘Dirk Hartog Year’.
 To mark and reinforce this long and warm relationship, the Dutch king and queen will be visiting Australia at the end of October, at the head of a Dutch business delegation.
 On Wednesday 5 October there will be a special Australia afternoon in Het Scheepvaartmuseum.

 15:45 Doors open.